Sunday Vibes || Prayer Walks

 Welcome to another episode of Sunday Vibes.
 I’m always glad to have you here.
 Today, I will be sharing on something that has really helped me on my Christian journey.
 I was so glad in my spirit when I watched the Vlog of a friend of mine on YouTube two weeks ago Temitoria and she made mention of the same thing and how it has really helped her too.
 You can watch the video embedded in the link at the end of this post.

-Prayer walks is another term for Prayer walking, which is the practice of praying on a location or simply the act of praying while you taking a long walk down a path.
-It also involves a form of intercessory prayer while walking down the road where we expect God to bring forth answers.
+Prayer walks is another term for Prayer walking, which is the practice of praying within a specified location or simply the act of praying as you take a long walk down a road path.
+It also involves some form of intercessory prayers while walking down the road where we expect God to bring forth answers.

 Prayer walking is usually done as a low profile thing with individual, friends and family.
-It can also be done with a group of people having similar interest and passion strolling through their own neighborhoods, schools and work places, praying as they go.
+It can also be done within a certain group of people having similar interests and pursuing a common goal while strolling through their neighborhood, school, church, and work place, praying as they go.

-I started prayer walking as a normal part of my daily life and back then in school, I didn’t even know what it was called.
+I started prayer walking as a normal part of my daily life.
+Back then in school, I didn’t even know what it was called.
 I just knew that sometimes, I could be on my way to the lecture room or coming back from class and I would find myself just praying and pouring my heart to God on the road.